 In Canada, Wealth Management competes with domestic banks, trust companies, global private banks, investment counselling firms, and mutual fund companies.
 Wealth Management's Canadian businesses have strong brand recognition and market position.
 Wealth Management has a strong market share in each of its full-service brokerage, online brokerage, and private banking businesses and investment funds.
 In the United States, Wealth Management competes primarily in U.S. personal wealth and asset management, with our strategic presence in the Chicago and Milwaukee area and in select high-growth wealth markets across the country.
-In Europe, the Middle East and Africa (EMEA), Wealth Management competes primarily in asset management through the acquisition of F&C Asset Management plc on May 7, 2014, which has been rebranded as BMO Global Asset Management.
-This acquisition has strengthened the position of BMO Global Asset Management as a globally significant money manager, adding scale, capabilities and resources to its asset management platform and providing attractive cross-selling opportunities.
+In Europe, the Middle East and Africa (EMEA), Wealth Management competes primarily in asset management through BMO Global Asset Management.

 BMO Capital Markets operates in a highly competitive environment and our businesses face a diverse range of competitors.
-Our success is based on a stable and integrated North American platform with a complementary international presence; leading expertise and relationships in strategic sectors and providing clients with integrated financial solutions using a full range of products; a unique ability to serve U.S. mid-cap clients; and strong risk management practices.
+Our success is based on a stable and integrated North American platform with a complementary international presence; leading expertise and relationships in strategic sectors and providing clients with integrated financial solutions using a full range of products; a unique ability to serve U.S. mid-sized and selectively larger clients; and strong risk management practices.